andreaterz/node-red-contrib-kissdb/README.md

 This architecture is simple and modular, this allows the user to decide if and when the database has to be written on a file or kept in memory.
 An example with some support nodes, manages the database in memory and flushes it to the disk ony as a "backup".

 Furthermore, passing the filename in the messages everythime, while increasing slightly the programming burden, it allows the flexibilty to manage multiple files in the same flow.
-This allows to simultate multiple tables (one per file) instead of having one single file that becomes to big, or too big.
+This allows to simulate multiple tables (one per file) instead of having one single file that becomes big, or too big.

 The model is simple: all the database is read and kept in memory (under `msg.payload`) and completely written back to the file every time.
 This is clearly possible with small databases:**KISSBD** is not suited for big data (or growing over time data).